BoHuangLab/Wynton-Jupyter-Notebook-Server/README.md

 pip3 install --user jupyter
 ```

 I have included a config file which you can use.
-Download or clone this repo and enter this command to upload `jupyter_notebook_config`.
+Download or clone this repo and enter the following command to upload `jupyter_notebook_config`.

 __From local machine (Type `exit` in Terminal):__
 ```